-The country saw a serious housing recession in 2008-2009.
-When the housing bubble finally burst and pushed the country into an economic downfall.
-But even in the worst condition, the average housing prices didn’t go down as much as people expected.
+The country saw a serious housing recession in 2008-2009, when the housing bubble finally burst and pushed the country into an economic downfall.
+At its worst, the average housing prices didn’t go down as much as people expected.
 From the peak value in 2007 and the bottom-most in 2009, the average sales price of houses sold in the US went down 20.3%.

 The previous market crash has many people believing that the next recession will also be triggered by a housing bubble burst.
 This means that an over-inflated housing market will cause the economy to collapse.
 If the housing market becomes the trigger for an economic collapse, we might see another housing recession.

-The case varies with the location as well.
-Most thriving urban markets might see larger price drops than some steady markets in the country.
+The case varies with the location as well, with most thriving urban markets seeing larger price drops than some steady markets in the country.
 One of the reasons that the market took such a big hit last time was that builders were frantically building new houses.
 They had to keep up with the housing demands then, but this is not the case right now.

-But make sure you are financially backed and secure in your job and business because no matter how low the mortgage is, you still have to pay it.
-Which you won’t be able to if you are laid off or your business crashed with the recession.
+You’ll need to make sure you are financially backed and secure in your job and business because no matter how low the mortgage is, you still have to pay it.
+Which is something you won’t be able to if you are laid off or your business crashes due to the recession.

-Also, taking out an adjustable-rate mortgage during a recession is a bad call.
-Because the market does stabilize in usually a couple of years and interest rates start to climb up.
-If you paid less for 2, 3 years, just to pay more for the coming 10 years, it’s not a good deal.
+Taking out an adjustable-rate mortgage during a recession is a bad call.
+The market does stabilize in usually a couple of years and interest rates start to climb up, so you could be paying more over the years than those that did not want an adjustable rate.